mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
  - For Apps, calls are now separated between submit, form, refresh and lookup calls.
+If any users have created their own Apps, they have to be updated to the new system.
  - A new field was added to the client configuration to let clients know the database schema version of the server.
 The applied database migrations have also been added to the **System Console**.
  - Logs from third-party libraries are now included in the default logging configuration.
  - Added performance metrics related to plugin loading on page load.